 Awake windows help parents determine when it’s time for the next nap, or when it’s bedtime.
 For the first several months of life, especially, naps and bedtimes are not simply based on the clock, but on awake windows; bedtime is not merely 7 pm because that’s what you heard is good for babies, bedtime should instead be based on when that final awake window ends.

-Now I’m going to answer some frequently asked questions about wake windows as well as clear up some confusion around them.
+Now I’m going to answer some frequently asked questions about wake windows, as well as clear up some confusion around them.

 When does an awake window start and when does an awake window end?